Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/2-kin-clan.md

 "Of course."

 Fiin didn’t remember much after that.
 His mind finally crashed and he surrendered to the paralyzing, full-body agony consuming him.
 Strong paws helped him onto Tyal’s back.
-There was a motion, those same paws held him in place on top…then a nurse was there.
+There was a motion, those same paws held him in place on top... then a nurse was there.
 No more pain!
 Sleep.
 So much sleep.

 He wasn’t alone.
 Tyal slept at the foot of Fiin’s bed, curled up on the floor to protect the newest Stoneback from harm.
 Fiin’s ordeal had barely begun.